LeilaChr/SpideyBot/README.md

-# SpideyBot ..
+# SpideyBot

-Chatbot that builds on principles of networking such as UDP,TCP packets and encryption.
-Available in cli,UI, or as a discord bot.
+ChatBot that builds on principles of networking such as UDP, TCP packets and encryption.
+Available in CLI, UI, or as a Discord bot.
-Invokes ChatGpt on input supplied to the bot and relays Gpt's output back to the user.
+Invokes OpenAI’s GPT-3.5-turbo LLM on input supplied to the bot and relays GPT's output back to the user.

+# Report

+See `report.pdf` for detailed analysis, descriptions and implementation details.

-I. Team members:
+# Team Members

     - Mohannad Shehata 1006774787
     - Leila Cheraghi Seifabad 1007465495
     - Maaz Hashmi 1006804718

-II.
-Rationale:

-After learning about networks we wanted to investigate how much we take for granted in our daily use of applications from the networking point of view so we started with an existing application and used our newfound networks knowledge to connect a user to these services (along with additional features we explore below).

-III.
-Methodology:

-We create a server that we can process TCP/UDP requests sent by a client and then extract the messages inside them and uses them as queries to ChatGpt.
-After receiving a response it sends the response back to the client.
-Interactions between the client and the server are encrypted,and both exchange public keys as soon as the connection is formed.

-We allow the client the option to choose between sending either UDP or TCP packages, and it is possible to switch between both without terminating the program (see below).
-In addition to the CLI option, we also give the users the possibility of using a UI or having it communicate via a discord bot added in the desired server.

-The main obstacle we faced was that the server/client behaved differently based on the device they were running on.
-We recommend running it on linux or at least running it in a docker container.

-IV.
-Implementation:

-We create a server that can communicate with both ChatGpt and clients.
-For it to communicate with ChatGpt it uses and OpenAI API key which we do not supply here for privacy reasons,but one can easily create their own.
-To decrease response times and make the interaction resemble that of a usual chatbot we first prompt ChatGpt to send shorter messages before sending messages, using the following:

-> "You're a chatbot for a quick one to one chat application with a human.
-Limit your responses to the following questions to a sentence or 2 max."

-We also use multiprocessing to enable the server to run 2 distinct processes to handle TCP and UDP communications respectively.

-As for the client, we have multiple versions with similar implemntation principles, or more precisely the mechanism by which they send messages to the server is similar.
-The cli one allows users to send messages from the terminal, the UI one allows users to input their queries in a text box and receive the answer in a format similar to usual desktop applications, while the discord bot interfaces with a particular server.
-The commands are entered through a discord chat and read by a client program, which sends it to a server program, receives a response, and then posts the response back to discord.

-For encryption, we generate two RSA key pairs, one for client to server and the other for the reverse direction.
-The party that generated the key pair sends its public key to the other party, establishing a secure communications channel.

-V. Instructions for Running the Project
+# Usage

-We strongly advise running the project in a virtual environment(venv), so the first step would be to create our own by running the following:
+We strongly advise running the project in a virtual environment (venv) and using Linux machine or a Docker container (see below).
+Firstly, add the `.env` provided with the submission to the `src/` directory.
+The next step would be to create our own by running the following:

 `sudo apt install python3.10-venv`